Trying to generate demand too early for a B2B SaaS company can significantly drain time and resources. Prioritize these five marketing strategies...

 Let’s first define what’s in your SaaS ‘marketing budget.’

-Consider including all the costs for marketing, advertising, public relations, promotions, and any other strategic or tactical investments like Google AdWords, social media, print advertising, sponsorships, sales collateral, user groups, in-person events, and sometimes even sales discounts disguised as promotions.
+Consider including all the costs for marketing, advertising, public relations, promotions, and any other strategic or tactical investments like Google Ads, social media, print advertising, sponsorships, sales collateral, user groups, in-person events, and sometimes even sales discounts disguised as promotions.

 The following are the basic inputs I like to use when recommending a budget for the marketing plan:

 The above inputs will have different levels of impact on the budget needed to reach the desired growth volume, at the expected speed.
 I've found it helpful to express the budget needed as a function of the various inputs with a formula that allows us to account for the level of impact of each input.
+So let y(x) be the budget function:

 The outcome “y” is a proxy for your needed budget and will go up or down based on the following terms and their factors.
 Let's explore these individual variables in the context of your SaaS marketing budget.